 Some of the most striking maps of the recent bout of hurricanes have involved the sheer amount of water dropped by these storms.
 (See previous posts on

 Harvey and Irma.)
 Above, a is a short NASA video showing Maria’s track through the Caribbean, dumping water in its wake.

 Washington Post produced maps of precipitation and river gauge levels on Puerto Rico that show just how much water Maria threw at that island.

 As they did with Hurricane Harvey, both the New York Times and the Washington Post graphics departments have frequently updated map pages showing the projected path and impact of Hurricane Irma.
-The Times’ page looks at the hurricane’s current and projected path, threat of coastal flooding, and areas under evacuation, plus some context; the Post maps Irma’s forecasted path on this page and the potential storm surge and evacuation zones on this page, while this page compares Irma’s size to past hurricanes.
+The looks at the hurricane’s current and projected path, threat of coastal flooding, and areas under evacuation, plus some context; Times’ page the and Post maps Irma’s forecasted path on this page the potential storm surge and evacuation zones on this page, while this page compares Irma’s size to past hurricanes.

-If you can read Dutch, there’s a new book about the old maps of the Netherlands Antilles: Wim Renkema’s Kaarten van de Nederlandse Antillen: Curaçao, Aruba, Bonaire, Saba, Sint Eustatius en Sint Maarten tot 1900 (Brill, May 2016).
+If you can read Dutch, there’s a new book about the old maps of the Netherlands Antilles: Wim Renkema’s ( Kaarten van de Nederlandse Antillen: Curaçao, Aruba, Bonaire, Saba, Sint Eustatius en Sint Maarten tot 1900 Brill, May 2016).
 Includes an English summary if you can’t; I presume it’s heavily illustrated.
-More from the Daily Herald of St. Maarten.
-Buy at Amazon. [ WMS]
+More from the .
+Daily Herald of St. Maarten Buy at Amazon. [ WMS]